-Independent projects for students with a special interest in psychology, involving assigned readings, research, and conferences.
+Laboratory: Minimum 48 hours per semester per unit Independent projects for students with a special interest in psychology, involving assigned readings, research, and conferences.

-955 MATRICULATION, ORIENTATION, AND CAREER
+955 MATRICULATION, ORIENTATION, AND CAREER .5 UNIT LIFE PLANNING

-LIFE PLANNING

-Not Applicable to the Associate Degree Prerequisite: None.
+Not Applicable to the Associate Degree Prereauisite: None.

-Lecture: 1 hour per week (8-week course)

-Orientation to the philosophy, services and regulations at Crafton Hills College, in order to assist students in successful matriculation and in understanding the scope and function of the community college.
+Lecture: Minimum 16 hours per semester (S-week course) Orientation to the philosophy, services and regulations at Crafton Hills College, in order to assist students in successful matriculation and in understanding the scope and function of the community college.
 This course provides for assessment of basic skills and interests in compliance with the State matriculation plan.
 It also assists students in the process of career/life planning through an interest exercise.
 Required of students entering college for the first time.